How to make Bermuda Hot Cross Buns

 - ALWAYS check the expiry dates on your yeast.
 Old yeast will not activate and you will be left with unleavened bread.

 - Make sure the milk is Luke warm and not hot.
 Test it with your finger before adding the sugar and yeast.
 If it is too hot it will kill the yeast.
+I also warm the raisins in warm water too.
+It adds natural sweetness and helps the yeast to activate the dough.

 The Dough is Too Wet

 If you find the dough is still too sticky add more flour 1 tbsp in intervals of 3 – 5 minutes.
 You want to allow the flour to mix into the dough and absorb some of the moisture first.
+The dough should be sticky but still form a ball.

 For more detailed tips on bread making check out this post from Sally’s Baking Addiction Here.